keshavkumar-in/neogCamp-levelZero-basic-quiz/README.md

 > Use `npm install readline-sync` to install

 `readline-sync` is used to have a simple conversational UI in CLI applications.
 You can use it to ask user different types of questions and get answered.
-It supports many different types of question formats like YES/NO or MCQs or simple explaination questions.
+It supports many different types of question formats like YES/NO or MCQs or simple explanation questions.
 You can read more [here](https://www.npmjs.com/package/readline-sync).

 In this app, I have used the basic `question()` function.